 Fan Blades and Propellers Information

 In addition to materials of construction, specifications for fan blades and propellers include the number of blades, blade shape, and blade pitch angle.
 As a rule, the size of the fan or prop determines the number of blades.
-Although most designs have either 4 or 6 blades, some have as few as 2 blades or as may as 16.
-Configurations with an odd number or blades are also available.
-Typically, these props use 3, 5, or 7 blades.
+Although most designs have either four or six blades, some have as few as two blades or as many as 16.
+Configurations with an odd number of blades are also available.
+Typically, these props use three, five, or seven blades.
 With regard to blade shape, choices range from rounded to rectangular.
 Square blades are also available.
 Typically, however, the corners of fan blades and propellers are rounded to minimize noise and maximize efficiency.
 With regard to blade pitch angle, products may be set by the manufacturer or adjustable by the end-user.
 In aerospace applications, this latter type of product is referred to as in-fight adjustable.